Serving Huntington Beach, Buena Park and Orange County

 - LASIK and PRK vision correction at discounted rates.

 An estimated 11 million Americans have uncorrected vision problems, ranging from refractive errors (near- or far-sightedness) to sight-threatening diseases such as glaucoma or age-related macular degeneration.
 Vision insurance encourages people to take care of their vision and health.
 Regular eye examinations can also identify other health conditions, such as diabetes, that can affect the eyes even before the individual experiences noticeable symptoms.

 For those who don’t have employer-provided medical benefits, many individual medical plans offer vision coverage as an add-on.
 You can also buy a separate individual vision insurance policy.
 You can read more here about the various vision plans available.

 Accidental Death and Dismemberment Insurance

-Accidental death and dismemberment insurance, or AD&D insurance, provides valuable coverage from accidental death or injury that causes loss of a limb, sight or hearing.
-It’s particularly valuable for younger individuals, who are more likely to die or become injured in an accident than older people, and it’s inexpensive—as little as $5 per month.
+Accidental death and dismemberment insurance, or AD&D insurance, provides valuable coverage from accidental death or injury that causes loss of a limb, sight, or hearing.
+AD&D insurance is particularly valuable for younger individuals, who are more likely to die or become injured in an accident than older people.
+As a bonus, AD&D insurance is inexpensive—it can be as little as $5 per month.

 AD&D also pays a portion of the death benefit if you lose or suffer the loss of use of an extremity, hearing or sight due to accident.
 This makes AD&D valuable protection for the vast majority of people who do not have individual disability insurance.
 AD&D insurance can provide their families protection from certain types of disabilities for very little cost.